BikeFitLLC/BikeFitProApp/README.md

 FYI see Gemfile in the root of the project.
 Also see: https://guides.cocoapods.org/using/a-gemfile.html

 (This is instead of running pod install, etc.)

+(Note: you might have to remove Podfile.lock before doing these steps)

 ```
 bundle install
 bundle exec pod install
 bundle exec pod update    (...?  haven't tried this)
 open bikefit.xcworkspace/
 ```

+(Note: this will create Gemfile.lock)

 ## If you are NOT running bundler